s-gv/femtowiki/README.md

 ```

 - If you'd like to be able to edit the wiki in a browser, then create a new user with:

+TODO: Current version does not yet support this!

 ```
 ./femtowiki -createuser -users <path/to/wikiusers.json>